JeffMuter/jeffmuter-portfolio/README.md

 //////////////////////////////////////////////
 This is my personal webdev portfolio.
-Built using ReactJS, html, css, & TailwindCSS. jeffmuter.com
+Built using React, HTML, & TailwindCSS. jeffmuter.com

 //////////////////////////////////////////////

 HOW TO DEPLOY UPDATES TO FIREBASE
 commands: